peterennis/glyphNameFormatter/README.md

 The `GlyphName` class is initialised with a single unicode number.
 It then finds the unicode name.
 Based on the range name it tries to find a module with a corresponding name in `rangeProcessors/`.
 If it finds such a module it will run the `process()` function and apply it.
 The `process()` function will try to transform the unicode name by editing or replacing parts of the name.

+Each range processor has a handy debugginh print function that will show an overview of the unicode value, the generated name, a comparison with the AGD name and the unicode names.

 ### On the internals

 * `GlyphName.uniNumber` integer, the unicode number we're working on.